WHAT IS TRANSCRANIAL MaGNETIC STIMULATION?

 We offer innovative Transcranial Magnetic Stimulation protocols and use efficient treatment times to reduce contact and exposure time in the age of COVID.

-What are some traditional depression treatments and medications?
+What are some traditional depression treatments?

-When treating depression, several drugs are available.
+Medication Management is another treatment option.
 Some of the most commonly used include:

 Selective serotonin reuptake inhibitors (SSRIs), such as citalopram (Celexa), escitalopram oxalate (Lexapro), fluoxetine (Prozac), fluvoxamine (Luvox), paroxetine HRI (Paxil), and sertraline (Zoloft).